-5) If the appeal is then not resolved, submit an "Application to the Academic Appeals Board" (forms are available in the Academic Affairs Office, Walsh 118).
+5) If the appeal is then not resolved, submit an "Application to the Academic Appeals Board" (forms are available in the Academic Affairs Office, Walsh 118 or myCSM, Resources, Academic Forms).
 The Vice President will convene the Academic Appeals Board.